SeanKilleen/seankilleen.github.io/_posts/2023-09-03-shifting-meetings-to-the-left.md

 * An idea of why an invitee is invited to the meeting, down to the most granular level possible.
 * Exactly what discussion points you intend to cover

-Beyond just listing those items, you have to ensure that you actually stick to it, so if the discussion deviates, others who have opted out (more on this later) will have a chance to weigh in.
+Beyond just listing those items, you have to ensure that you actually stick to it, so if the discussion deviates, others who have opted out (more on this shortly) will have a chance to weigh in.
 If people can't miss a meeting because of an inevitable important side conversation, painful meeting bloat will continue.

 ## Shift Noise to the Left by Encouraging Opt-out

 Sometimes when you invite people to a meeting, they feel that they _have_ to attend.
 This leads to a lot of wasted time.

-State in your meeting invite that it's OK to opt-out -- but also that the work of the meeting will go forward without the attendees who aren't present.
+State in your meeting invite if it's OK to opt-out and when -- but also that the work of the meeting will go forward without the attendees who aren't present.
 If someone really does feel they're critical but has a conflict, they can ask for a re-schedule (or better yet -- delegate their proxy to someone else).

 ## Shift Focus to the Left by Respecting Time Boundaries